Borrelia miyamotoi: Genetics

 The bacterial genome is physically made up of one linear chromosome, twelve linear plasmids, and two circular plasmids, which encode a total of 1362 genes.
 Four distinct genotypes of B. miyamotoi have been demonstrated based on examples isolated from Asia, Europe, and North America.

 Borrelia species that cause human disease are classified into two genetic clades, the Lyme borreliosis (LB) clade, and the relapsing fever (RF) clade.
 B. miyamotoi is a member of the relapsing fever (RF) clade.
 The glpQ gene and its resulting GlpQ protein are conserved in the RF clade of Borrelia, which makes it possible to distinguish them from LB group Borrellia in testing.

 Transmission

-Unlike B. burgdoferi, B. miyamotoi exhibits transovarial transmission, whereby the bacterium is passed from an adult tick directly into the eggs of new larvae within the ovaries.
+Unlike B. burgdorferi, B. miyamotoi exhibits transovarial transmission, whereby the bacterium is passed from an adult tick directly into the eggs of new larvae within the ovaries.
 This mode of transmission has implications for diagnosis of disease because a very small larva can attach to a human host and go undetected.

 Virulence factors

-B. myomotoi employs antigenic variation and variable membrane proteins (VMPs) that help it to evade the human immune system.
+B. miyamotoi employs antigenic variation and variable membrane proteins (VMPs) that help it to evade the human immune system.
 It is also known to evade components of the complement cascade, part of innate immune system, which mounts the initial response to an infection.